aneeshdurg/MathParse/README.md

 # ParseExp
-A java class for parsing Strings into mathematical expressions
+	A class used to parse a String into a mathematical expression.

+	double parse()
+		Parses the string which the ParseExp object was initiallized with.

+	double parse(String exp)
+		Parses the string passed to the function